Latinx Cultura lives…

 Movimiento I

 Last month my husband Mark Schlesinger and I moved from my hometown of San Antonio to the Berkshires of Western Massachusetts.
 Almost nothing could be more starkly different from the northern borderlands of Tejas than the small New England town of North Adams.
-Upon deciding to move closer to family, I became confident that my connection to Mexican culture would continue and strengthen, despite the distance from the Southwest.
-After all, writing from memory of mi familia could just as well be done here as there, maybe better; and perhaps the spirit of remembering would bring an ofrenda of creativity to my writing.
-And México is still only hours away, albeit by plane.
+But even in moving closer to Texas family and friends who have also migrated north, my love of and connection to my cultural roots in México continue, despite the distance from the Southwest.
+I feel that writing from memory of mi familia can just as well be done here as there, maybe better; and I believe the spirit of remembering will bring an ofrenda of creativity to my writing.

 Movimento II